Lapitch the Little Shoemaker: Plot

 Soon, the group team up with other residents to extinguish a fire, but they make Melvin a suspect in the area's recent robbery string.
 In addition, the group encounters a poor cat-like warthog named Yana (Jana), whose magic powers give Lapitch the courage to face Dirty Rat.
 After the gang comes to the circus, Lisa entertains the patrons of an underused merry-go-round.
 By nightfall, she reunites with her horse, Blanka (Zorka).
 It was revealed that Dirty Rat made a deal with Lisa's ringmaster in which he vows to reach Marco's house by horse to steal the family chest.
 Lapitch and friends plan to stop him for good when they hear this.

 Later on, they meet Mr. Scowler, whom Melvin has just rescued.
 Scowler tells them he was robbed and tied up to a tree for two days.
 They all set forth to defeat Dirty Rat; Melvin gives them a hand, but his boss ties him and puts him out of the way.
 Lapitch, guided by Yana, confronts Dirty Rat.
 Enraged, he has his horse charge straight at the little mouse, about to trample him.
 Suddenly, a bolt of lightning splits their harness; the rat and his cart fall from a cliff.

 The clouds clear while everyone celebrates.
 Lisa tames Dirty Rat's horse and gives it to Melvin, who promises to live a good life after what he has gone through.
 The next day, Lapitch and the rest arrive at Marco's house, where his mother shows them the family's valuable treasure, along with Melvin's coin.
 They meet Marco's estranged father who was gone for a long time after working in a faraway land.
 A worried Mrs. Scowler is delighted to see everyone back again.
-By then, she and her husband finally recognise Lisa as their lone child Susanna.
+By then, she and her husband finally recognise Lisa as their lost child Susanna.
 Afterwards, Mr. Scowler plays a melody on his violin as everybody dances to it.
 The Scowlers rekindle their relationship as the townspeople celebrate along with them.
 Eventually, Lapitch becomes the most respected shoemaker they've ever known.